Tobias-Kohn/pyPMatch/doc/DESTRUCTURING.md

     if case1(node):
         print("Left:", left, "Right:", right)
 ```
-Clearly, the function that is called `deconstruct` here is at the core of the entire pattern matching process in such
+Clearly, the function that is called `extract` here is at the core of the entire pattern matching process in such
 an instance.

 ## Extracting Data from Objects

-The difficulty of the `deconstruct` method is to know, which data it needs to extract from an object, and in which
+The difficulty of the `extract` method is to know which data it needs to extract from an object, and in which
 order.
 Luckily, Python's ability to inspect objects, and their methods, is of great help in this regard.
 However,
-there are few special cases worth considering.
+there are few special cases worth considering first.

 ### Data Classes